FAQ

 Q. How do I become a Formula 1 Photographer?

-Q. How did you become a motorsport photographer?
+Q. What's your story?
+How did you become a motorsport photographer?

 I've ALWAYS loved motorsport.
-I would look at every page of F1 Racing Magazine growing up, but I rarely read the articles.
+I would look at every page of F1 Racing Magazine growing up since I was a kid at summer camp, but I rarely read the articles.
 I would instead feverishly flip through looking at the stunning photos from top motorsport photographers, and STUDY the images.
 What did I like about those images?
-What did I dislike about others?
+What did I dislike about other photos?
+I learned by studying the images of photographers I respect, whos work was being used in print.

 In 2008, I was given an entry level DSLR for my 21st birthday as a sophomore in college.
-I quickly took to taking photos of my college swimming events, other college sports at my university, and some of the horse races I was riding in as a jockey (yes, I was a jockey).
+I quickly took to taking photos of my college swimming events and other college sports at my university.
+It helped my build a sports portfolio and a the foundation of running a business.

 As I learned photography and built a strong network of people I knew from shooting those small events, I started getting paid to cover bigger sporting events and horse races beyond the ones I was personally riding in.
 Horse racing transitioned to covering low level dirt track races in Kentucky & North Carolina, karting races, track days at various places and attending many MANY races as a fan with a camera.

-All of that slowly turned into covering professional car races for smaller clients and a little money, which evolved into the career I have today.
-I became a full time photographer (i.e. no other form of income) in 2014.
+All of that slowly turned into covering professional car races for small clients and a little money, which evolved into the career I have today.
+I became a professional full time photographer (with no other form of income) in 2014.

 Q. What Camera should I buy for motorsport photography?

 A. I wrote a whole blog post about this to help you.
 But it's not what you think the answer is.
-Read it and hopefully you'll learn more about why the answer is different from person to person. https://www.jameypricephoto.com/post/what-camera-should-i-buy-for-motorsports-photography
+Read it and hopefully you'll learn more about why the answer is different from person to person.
+CLICK THE LINK.

 Q. What was the first professional car race you covered with credentials?

 My first pro car race was Kimi Raikkonen's 2011 NASCAR Truck race debut at Charlotte Motorspeedway!
-I "cold called" an agency in England and asked if they wanted someone to cover it, and they said "SURE!"
-I got a few hundred dollars and a foot in the door to two world's I had always dreamed of being in: motorsport and more specifically, Formula 1.
-It was a weekend I'll never forget.
+I "cold called" an agency in England and asked if they wanted someone to cover it, and they agreed to have me cover the race.
+I got a few hundred dollars, and a foot in the door to professional racing.

-Q. How can I become a motorsport photographer and shoot all the big races?!
+Q. How can I become a motorsport photographer and shoot all the big races you do?

-I teach a photography workshop series with my colleague Drew Gibson.
-Together we have decades worth of experience and have spent tens of thousands of hours trackside covering the biggest racing events in the world, for some of the biggest clients in the world.
+Paddock Focus is an online photography workshop series I teach with my colleague, Drew Gibson.
+Together we have more than two decades worth of experience and have spent tens of thousands of hours trackside covering the biggest racing events in the world from F1 to NASCAR to Indycar, WEC, WRC and everything in-between, and doing it for some of the biggest clients in the world.
+If you want to learn from us, how we made our career, how we've kept our career and all the tricks of the trade.
 We teach you how you can get credentials to events, and start earning money from racing photography.
-You can learn more on our workshop website HERE -- https://paddockfocus.teachable.com/
+You can learn more on our workshop website and read reviews from real photographers that have taken our courses. -- https://paddockfocus.teachable.com/

 Q. Ok.
 I definitely want to become a motorsport photographer.
 Where do I start?

 There is no school or apprenticeship program to attend that will start your career toward motorsport photography.
-The Workshops I teach are the only program I know of that is specifically designed toward helping you start your career.
+The workshops I teach are the only program (I know of) that is specifically designed toward helping you start your career as a motorsport photographer.

-The best, and ONLY way to start is by going to races as a fan, and bring your camera.
-As racing fans, we are so incredibly lucky that most tracks and series ENCOURAGE you to bring your camera gear to the races, share it with the wider world on social media.
-Do research on your area of the world, or region and see what you can attend and start going to races.
-But remember, that the bigger the race is, the worse the access will be for you as a fan.
-For example you will not be getting anywhere close to the paddock, drivers or cars at an F1 race, but you would quite easily do so at an IMSA or SRO race, or track day event.
+With that said, the best, and only way to start is by going to races as a fan, and bring your camera.
+As racing fans, we are so incredibly lucky that most tracks and series encourage you to bring your camera gear to the races, share it with the wider world on social media.
+Do research on your area of the world, or region and see what you can attend and start going to.
+But remember, the bigger the race is, the worse the access will be for you as a fan.
+For example you will not be getting anywhere close to the paddock or drivers or cars at an F1 race, but you would quite easily do so at an IMSA or SRO race, or track day event.
 Learn your craft at smaller events.
-Thank me later.

-NO, YOU DO NOT!
-Most professional racing photographers spend a good part of our day during a race weekend shooting from general admission fan areas and grandstands with you!
-Most tracks in the United States, and a good bunch in Europe are amazingly fan accessible that you don't need credentials to make the same images I can WITH credentials.
+YOU DO NOT NEED CREDENTIALS!
+Most professional racing photographers spend a good part of our day during a race weekend shooting from fan areas and grandstands with you!
+Most tracks in the United States and many in Europe are amazingly fan accessible that you don't need credentials to make the same images I can WITH credentials.
 This excludes most of the F1 tracks.
+F1 tracks are big, and not easy to make amazing photos at.
 So go to smaller venues to build your portfolio.

 Q. Which has been your favorite race to cover?

 Le Mans 24, Nurburgring 24, Daytona 500.
 Indy 500.
 The atmosphere.
 The cars.
 The tracks.
 These are some of the biggest races in the world.
 It is all so challenging and so special.
-I'm so thankful to have covered Le Mans several times in my short career, and to have been once as a fan in 2012.
+I'm so thankful to have covered Le Mans many times over my career, and to have been once as a fan in 2012.
 It will forever hold a special place in my heart.
-Monaco is amazing as well.
-Having F1 cars whizzing by that close is one of the coolest things you can ever experience.
-The manic atmosphere of the Macau GP is fun too.
-The track is wild.

 Q. How can I get a press/media credential?

-Press credentials are given only to those working members of the press/media with clients or an assignment specific to that race.
-You will only pick up team/driver/sponsor clients after many races, and potentially years of working around a specific series or sport.
+!!READ EVERY WORD OF THIS!!
+Press credentials are given only to those working members of the press/media with clients OR an assignment specific to that race.
+You will only pick up team/driver/sponsor clients after going to many races, and potentially years of working around a specific series or sport.
+Media credentials are not for fans wanting to be closer to the action.
 Start by going to small races, and build your photography portfolio of images, and meet people along the way.
 If you aren't comfortable meeting people, and talking to people, this may not be the career for you, even if you are the most talented photographer on the planet.
 Ultimately taking pretty pictures isn't enough.
-You have to be able to sell your pretty pictures.
+You have to be able to sell your pretty pictures to make a living.

-Q. How does one become an F1 photographer?
+Q. How do I become an F1 photographer?

 Q. How many races have you covered in your career?